 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Documents concerning the activities of the YWCA of the U.S.A. in South Dakota and the program, administration and history of associations in Aberdeen, Brookings County and the first district associations.
 The administrative history of the associations can be traced through constitutions and bylaws in addition to historical notes and fact sheets.
 Visitation reports from field secretaries and department reports summarize and assess association program and leadership.
 The First District YWCA of South Dakota is a federation of associations in towns that are otherwise unable to maintain independently associated clubs.
 District and community reports summarize and assess the activities in the communities represented in the district association and the development of work in new towns.
 Additional YWCA of Aberdeen materials include a study of the organization of the Aberdeen Youth Council, lists of staff and volunteer leaders and advisory correspondence with regional and national leadership.
 YWCA of Brookings County includes documentation of its disaffiliation.
 These association files are preceded by statewide department reports and reports from state conferences.

-South Dakota, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+South Dakota, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.